 When you take bridal portraits before your actual wedding day, you will receive your gallery back with enough time to get the photos printed!
 Picking a favorite portrait for a canvas print to display at the reception gives you a beautiful piece of decoration that you get to cherish afterwards!
 When I go to weddings, I always see the guests loving the bridal portraits.
 You spend so much time planning out your reception details and usually the bridal portraits are a favorite!
 It also gives them a chance to take a better look at your beautiful dress which they may have only seen in passing at the ceremony.
 Brides – your grandmothers will stand by your bridal portrait and brag about how beautiful you are all night long!
 And they LOVE it!
 Speaking of grandmothers – why not take your wedding day as an opportunity to gift them with a beautiful print from your bridal session?
 They will likely cherish the sweet thought and display it somewhere that they can be reminded of this joyful day often!
 Bridal portraits also make a wonderful gift for your parents as well!
 They are so proud of you and will probably not stop talking about there amazing daughter and her beautiful wedding for months to come.
 Give them a gift that will remind them that while their little girl is married now, she is still their little girl and loves them so!

 I hope these 3 quick tips help you with your decision regarding bridal portraits!
 I personally would highly recommend them and not taking bridal portraits is one of my only regrets from my wedding planning.
 I had the most amazing photographer but didn’t understand the true value of bridals until after my wedding day!
 So, regardless of what your final decision is, just make sure you think it through and decide whether you, or someone close to you (like mom!), would regret it later if you didn’t do it.
-If you have any questions or comments, please let me know!
-If you’re looking for a wedding photographer, I’m currently booking 2018 and 2019 weddings and would LOVE to chat with you about your big day!

 A few of my recent bridal portraits are below for some inspiration!
 Enjoy 🙂